The Google Piracy Paradox: Search Engine That Accidentally Shares Secrets

 The more perfect a search index becomes, the easier it is to find everything—including content intended to stay behind paywalls.

-This tension is what we call the Google Piracy Paradox:
+This tension is what we call the Google Piracy Paradox.

-The Historical Roots Of Google Piracy Paradox
+Historical Roots Of Google Piracy Paradox

 Google Piracy Paradox Illustration